 - 1 tablespoon tomato paste

-- 1 (15-ounce) can reduced sodium beef broth divided, plus additional as needed
+- 1 can reduced-sodium beef broth (15-ounces) divided, plus additional as needed

 - 6 sprigs fresh thyme tied into a bundle